klezVirus/CandyPotato/README.md

 ## Considerations

-This exploit has been "randomly" mitigated by Microsoft in a completed unrelated update affecting Oxid Resolvers.
+This exploit has been silently mitigated by Microsoft in a completed unrelated update affecting Oxid Resolvers.
 The full story, and a new exploit ("RoguePotato") capable to bypass the unintended mitigation, can be found at the following addresses:

 * [No more JuicyPotato?
 Old story, welcome RoguePotato!][3]
 * [RoguePotato][2]